Density of the boundary regular set of 2d area minimizing currents with arbitrary codimension and multiplicity: Blowup argument by the frequency function

 \section{Blowup argument by the frequency function}

 In this section we finish the proof of the main theorem of this work, i.e., Theorem \ref{thm:main-theorem}, which is a consequence of Theorem \ref{thm:collapsed-is-regular}, for $m=2$, as noticed in Subsection \ref{two-dim-case}.
-We use the frequency function in the center manifold $\mathcal{M}$, c.f. \cite[Chapter 9]{DDHM}, originally introduced by Almgren and more recently totally reformulated and adapted to the boundary case by De Lellis and collaborators, this motivates us to call it the Almgren-De Lellis' frequency function.
-In Theorem \ref{thm:ff-estimate-current}, we show that the $m$-dimensional area minimizing current has to satisfies at most one of two conditions, where the first one essentially says that $0$ is a two-sided regular point of $T$ and the second one is an estimate with the Almgren-De Lellis' frequency function.
+We use the frequency function in the center manifold $\mathcal{M}$, c.f. \cite[Chapter 9]{DDHM}, originally introduced by Almgren (\cite{Alm}) and, more recently, reformulated and adapted to the boundary case in \cite{DS5,DDHM,DNS}.
+In Theorem \ref{thm:ff-estimate-current}, we show that the $m$-dimensional area minimizing current has to satisfies at most one of two conditions, where the first one essentially says that $0$ is a two-sided regular point of $T$ and the second one is an estimate with the Almgren's frequency function.
 Although, there are two alternatives in Theorem \ref{thm:ff-estimate-current}, we use a blowup argument in Theorem \ref{thm:blowup-argument} to show that the second alternative never occurs, thus implying that the only possible situation is $0$ being a two-sided regular boundary point.